 Thank you for stopping by.
 'Now an ARRL life member.

-Though I held a novice license back in the late 60's (WN8THM), I only got back into amateur radio recently.
-I use a Yaesu FTDX9000D into a YL-1000 amplfier.
-I have just recently upgraded to a 3-element SteppIR at 17m height on the north shore of Lake Pend Oreille in N Idaho (near the Canadian border).
-My original antenna was a Cushcraft R8.
-I am seeing a 3-4 S-unit improvement with the SteppIR.
+Though I held a novice license back in the late 60's (WN8THM), I only got back into amateur radio a couple of years ago.
+My main rig is a Yaesu FTDX9000D with a YL-1000 amplfier into 3-element SteppIR at 17m height on the north shore of Lake Pend Oreille in beautiful N Idaho.

 As a former applied physcist who traveled a lot as part of the job, amateur radio provides a terrific outlet for tinkering and at the same time, another way to "see" the world.
-My former job took me to many places, most frequently the Russian Federation and Europe.
-These days when I do travel it's usually for fly-fishing.
+My former job took me to many places, most frequently the Russian Federation, Peoples' Rebublic of China, and Europe, and I still do a bit of that pro bono.
+However, these days when I travel it's often for catch-and release fly-fishing.

 The shack ...
 I am a Mac guy to keep my sanity.